AKASHNEGI-github/MCA-Notes/OOP.md

 - Polymorphism

 ### What is Encapsulation
-Encapsulation is the process of binding data members and methods of a program together to do a specific job, without revealing unnecessary details.
+Encapsulation refers to the process of binding data members and methods of a program together to do a specific job, without revealing unnecessary details.
 Example -

 ```c++